saleyn/etran/README.md

 expression such that for `A / Default` argument the `Default` will be used if the function is called in code without that argument.

+Though it might seem more intuitive for programmers coming from other languages to use the assignment operator `=` for defining default arguments, using that operator would change the current meaning of pattern matching of arguments in function calls (i.e. `test(A=10)` is presently a valid expression).
+Therefore we chose the `/` operator for declaring default arguments because it has no valid meaning when applied in declaration of function arguments, and presently without the `defarg` transform, using this operator (e.g. `test(A / 10)`) would result in a syntax error detected by the compiler.

 ```erlang
 -export([t/2]).